weblicht/curb/src/components/DataContainer/README.md

 The third argument is optional; if not supplied, it will default to a function that looks for an `.id` field on data objects.

-`dataContainerFor` returns a component that you can instantiate to be a container for a certain type of data.
-You call it like this:
+These functions return components that you can instantiate to be a container for a certain type of data.
+For example, you call `dataContainerFor` like this:

 ```
 import { components } from 'germanet-common';